aws-solutions-library-samples/eks-saas-gitops/README.md

 You are responsible for the cost of the AWS services used while running this guidance.
 As of September 2025, the cost for running this guidance with the default settings in the US East (N. Virginia) Region `us-east-1` is approximately **$329.25/month**.

-We recommend creating a [budget](https://alpha-docs-aws.amazon.com/awsaccountbilling/latest/aboutv2/budgets-create.html) through [AWS Cost Explorer](http://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help manage costs.
+We recommend creating an [AWS budget](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-managing-costs.html) through [AWS Cost Explorer](http://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help manage costs.
 Prices are subject to change.
 For full details, refer to the pricing webpage for each AWS service used in this guidance.

 ### Sample cost table